a-sit-plus/gradle-conventions-plugin/README.md

 applied as well.
 Note that no version management is in place for the multi-release jar plugin, as we rarely need it internally.

-In addition, it is possible to override the JVM target version, using the property `jvm.target` (either in `gradle.properties` or `local.properties`).
+In addition, it is possible to override the JVM target version, using the property `jdk.version` (either in `gradle.properties` or `local.properties`).
 The JVM target in use is accessible inside gradle build scripts as `jvmTarget`